HaikM17/DSP-Visualization/README.md

 ![](Results/complex_sig.png)

- **Figure shows the a complex signal; more complex signals will show a more complex pattern of amplitudes and phasessignal**
+ **Figure shows a complex signal; more complex signals will show a more complex pattern of amplitudes and phasessignal**

 ![](Results/inv_fft.png)

 **Inverse FFT of the signal.**
 **This is how MP3 compression works: components that are less relevant (e.g. low amplitude, or low sensitivity to its frequency) are removed from the Fourier transform to reduce the total amount of data that needs to be saved.**
+.
+.
+.

 ![](Images/lake.jpg)
 ![](Results/lake_lp_filter.png)